The Latin GRAMMY Cultural Foundation® Announces Winners Of Its Latin Music Research And Preservation Grants Program

 ABOUT THE LATIN RECORDING ACADEMY:

-The Latin Recording Academy® is an international nonprofit dedicated to nurturing, celebrating, honoring and elevating Latin music and its creators.
+The Latin Recording Academy® is a nonprofit dedicated to nurturing, celebrating, honoring and elevating Latin music and its creators.
 Established as the global authority on Latin music, the membership-based organization composed of music professionals produces the annual Latin GRAMMY Awards®, The Biggest Night in Latin Music®, which honors excellence in the recording arts and sciences, in addition to providing educational and outreach programs for the music community through its Latin GRAMMY Cultural Foundation®.
 For more information, please visit LatinGRAMMY.com.

 MEDIA CONTACT: